komodorio/docs/docs/Learn/Actions.md

 - Scale service - Allows modifying the number of replicas for a Service.
 Can be triggered from Deployment/StatefulSet inspection pages (under Workloads) and also from a Service timeline page
 - Delete Pod - Deletes/kills a specific Pod.
 Can be triggered from both the Pod inspection page (under Workloads) and the Pods & Logs screen
 - Restart service - Triggers a rolling restart of all the Pods of a Service.
 Can be triggered from Deployment/StatefulSet inspection page (under Workloads) ans also from a Service timeline page
 - Re-trigger Job/CronJob - Re-creates the Job to trigger a new run of it.
 Can be triggered from a Job/CronJob timeline, Job/CronJob inspection pages (under Workloads) and from a Job event drawer

-## Coming soon / Komodor Actions roadmap
-We plan on adding mutliple actions in the near future, here are some of those
-- Create/Update/Delete resource (will be supported for all resources)
-- Modify requests/limits
+- Cordon/Uncordon node - Allows marking a node as unscehduable, preventing new Pods from being scheduled on it.
+You can revert this by using the Uncordon action
-- Revert deployment
+- Delete/Edit resources